 Look for a feather boa as well, such a thing would be excellent for this costume!

 If you’d like a cigarette holder, you can paint a wooden dowel black using craft paint.

 For your shoes, I think any t-strap style pump will look gorgeous.

-Putting Your Flapper Costume Together – Final Thoughts
+Putting Your DIY Flapper Costume Together – Final Thoughts

 That’s all for this week.
 Join me next week for another post on what to do with mason jars if you aren’t needing them for canning.
 Until then, stay crafty, my friends!